 If you already own an AR-15, here’s a link to Bear Creek Arsenal complete uppers.
 Swap calibers as easy as building with legos.
 No tools needed, no paperwork.

 The PSA PA-15 is a solid and dependable rifle in a basic military configuration.
 It’s equally dependable to the G.I. military versions.
 This gun is one that I would recommend for anyone looking to get a basic, entry-level rifle.

 PSA stands for Palmetto State Armory.
 They are a great company run by patriotic American values.
-PSA makes rifles across the price spectrum but is best known for their basic configuration ARs.
+PSA makes rifles across the price spectrum but is best known for its basic configuration ARs.
 It’s nothing special to look at, but it isn’t supposed to be.
-It’s supposed to be functional freedom spewing machine.
+It’s supposed to be a functional freedom-spewing machine.

 That, it does quite well.
 Another sweet thing this rifle has going for it is the adjustable stock. the stock will adjust to fit pretty any size shooter, and it will allow the gun to still fit you if you are wearing bulky winter clothing.